Devout Catholic took employees to visit site of Marian apparitions

 Each year Ferrero went on pilgrimage to Lourdes, taking his top manager.
 He also organized a visit to the French shrine for his employees.
 According to The Guardian UK newspaper, which published a profile of him in 2011, the company’s Rocher pralines are rumored to have been inspired by the craggy rock grotto, called the Rocher de Massabielle, at the shrine in Lourdes.

 Rocher de Massabielle at Lourdes

-He built his empire valuing the best of Italy with quality products and innovation.
+He built his empire out of what was best in Italy, leaving behind legacy of quality products and remarkable innovation.
 But his greatest talent was knowing how to involve employees and show special attention to employees when training them.
 “My only concern,” he once said, “is that the company is increasingly solid and strong to guarantee all workers a secure place.”

 Under his leadership, his products were available in 53 countries.
 He had more than 34,000 employees, 20 production facilities and nine agricultural enterprises.

 This article was translated from Aleteia’s Spanish edition with contributions from Zelda Caldwell.